wp-plugins/website-popups/readme.txt

 == Description ==

-> Create great Popups on your wordpress platform in seconds!
+> Create great Website Popups on your wordpress platform in seconds!
 Use one of our many responsive templates, run A/B tests, promote them with ads and much more.

 > This plugin can be used with the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "Create Google Adwords and Facebook Ads campaigns with one click") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to generate leads.

-Create Popups from your Wordpress site.
+Create Website Popups from your Wordpress site.
 Add them to Wordpress pages or embed them where you like.
-Get new leads, improve conversion rates, and manage all your popups in one place.
+Get new leads, improve conversion rates, and manage all your website popups in one place.

 **Free Trial & Pricing**
 A 14-day free trial is available on all annual plans, after which pricing starts at just $45/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing").